 Keeping our records in order helps us to build trust with our clients, regulators and shareholders.
-This commitment applies to both paper and electronic documents, including files such as email and images.
+This commitment applies to both paper and electronic documents, including files such as emails, images and text messages.
 In short, we must take care with all the records we create, receive or maintain in order to do our jobs.
 Effectively managing these records allows us to ensure they are available when needed.
 In addition, it helps us comply with all applicable laws and regulations and preserve any documents that may become relevant in audits, investigations or litigation.

 Make sure you know and follow the records management policies and retention schedules that apply to your work and your location.
-These documents will tell you how long you should maintain business records, and procedures for compliance with legal holds.
-(A legal hold applies to records connected with actual or anticipated litigation.)
+These documents will tell you how long you should maintain business records as well as procedures for compliance with legal holds.
+(A legal hold applies to records connected to actual or anticipated litigation.)
+Remember that business related text messages on mobile communication devices are also records that must be preserved according to AECOM Mobile Messaging Policy.